mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 <!-- (The review finds that) this is a really useful document to help teachers and researchers understand what to look for and what they can design their programming sessions to facilitate.
 If you look at the breakdown, then you can see that a lot of practices and perspectives are very general to a process of creating something with peers rather than being unique to computing.
 This map of the concepts and skills that learners can develop while doing computing projects may certainly be useful but you can't argue that this definition Computational Thinking is unique.
 Certainly from an academic perspective we need to ask what is special about Computational Thinking. -->

 Much analysis has been done about the relative merits of different definitions of CT.
 From my perspective I feel that from an academic perspective Wing's definition does a good job of describing what is most unique about Computational Thinking compared to other frameworks.
 The way it looks at the special ways abstraction is done in computer science is convincing.
-There is a lot of overlap with Design Thinking in Brennan and Resnick's approach.
-[so what?]
+The concept of Computational Thinking as more abstract, transferable knowledge became significant aspect of the 2015 Computing curriculum.
+It suited the conservatives government's back to educational basics agenda based, a perceived move away a progressive skills based approach to a knowledge-based curriculum.

+This agenda has been championed by education ministers Nick Gibbs and Michael Gove.
+A good example can be found in a speech by Nick Gibb at a launch of a collection of essays _The Question of Knowledge_ (http://tiny.cc/gibbsknowledge).
+I suspect most educators would find this oppositional setting of knowledge against skills unconvincing.
+If we return to Kobl's experiential cycle, it is through application of knowledge in concrete contexts that skills develop and understandings of knowledge deepen.
+Ironically in the foreword of the publication in question, references the importance of Young's concept of powerful knowledge which is knowledge put into practice in a concrete context.
+Thus reducing the difference.

+Creativity are also clearly vital in the process of creating a computing project.

 If we return to our general understanding of what abstract and concrete mean, we can see that the CT concepts can be formulated in a spectrum of relatively abstract to relatively concrete.
 While the computing concepts, practices and perspectives are all abstract concepts they are relatively more concrete than the concepts in Wing's definition.